 UIC’s design courses are sequenced with specific goals in mild and, regardless of the number of general education requirements you have already completed at UIC, it will take you an additional four full years to complete the BDes degree.
 It may be possible to complete the BA degree in less than 4 years if you have credits to transfer.

 WILL IT REALLY TAKE ME FOUR MORE YEARS TO COMPLETE THE BDES DEGREE?!
 I ALREADY HAVE UIC CREDITS.

 Yes, it really will take you four additional years to complete the BDes degree.
-If you are not able/willing to commit to being at UIC an additional four full years, the BDes degree program is not a good fit for you.
+If you are not able to commit to being at UIC an additional four full years, the BDes degree program may not be a good fit for you.